commercetools/commercetools-payone-integration/docs/Field-Mapping.md

 > for better readability you might want to use a ["wide github"](https://chrome.google.com/webstore/detail/wide-github/kaalofacklcidaampbokdplbklpeldpj) plugin in your Browser

 TODOs:
- * go through remaining open questions with PAYONE and CT product managers
+ * go through remaining open questions with CT product managers
  * go through PAYONE status notification fields and responses (currently only the requests have been documented here)

 ## Payment methods covered by this specification